HDFGroup/vol-log-based/doc/design.md

 A record in the log is a pair of an entry in the data log and an entry in the metadata log.
 It represents a single write operation to a dataset.

-A metadata log entry includes: (1) the ID of the dataset involved in the operation; (2) the selection in the dataset data space; (3) the offset of the data in the file; (4) the size of the data in the file; (5) the size of the metadata entry; and (6) flags that indicates the endianceness of the entry and other informations for future extension.
+A metadata log entry includes: (1) the ID of the dataset involved in the operation; (2) the selection in the dataset data space; (3) the offset of the data in the file; (4) the size of the data in the file; (5) the size of the metadata entry; and (6) flags that indicates the endianceness of the entry and other information for future extension.
 The dataset dataspace selection is stored as a list of hyper-slabs (subarraies).
 If the selection has an iregular shape, the Log VOL connector decomposes it into disjoint hyper-slabs.
 Element selections are treated as hyper-slab selections with unit sized hyper-slabs.